removing-wallpaper-our-guide

-We’re back for Part 2 of the gripping story that had you all on the edge of your seats at the end of Part 1: “I tried stripping this *f#&$@%!!^ paper, I’ve realized that removing wallpaper is no joyride but it still needs to come off, now what??”
+We’re back for Part 2 of the gripping story that had you all on the edge of your seats at the end of Part 1: “I looked up how to remove wallpaper from the wall, I swear it was put on with cement, removing wallpaper is the bane of my existence but it still needs to come off, now what??”

-Okay, so you took a razor knife and tried removing wallpaper yourself to evaluate the situation.
+You took a razor knife and tried removing wallpaper yourself to assess the situation

 As we discussed in Part 1, one of 4 things happens:

-Scenario #1 – the best scenario when removing wallpaper – it comes right off.
+Scenario #1 – the best possible scenario when removing wallpaper – it comes right off.

-So now you have only the residual glue to deal with.
-The easiest method I’ve found is simply to give the whole area a light sanding, then apply an oil-based primer, such as Kilz Complete.
-After that you can proceed to paint, texture or re-wallpaper, taking care to spackle out any wall inconsistencies (and priming over the spackled areas).
+Pull the wallpaper off in big sheets.
+It won’t be perfect, but you should only have some residual glue to deal with.
+At this point, simply to give the whole area a light sanding, then apply an oil-based primer, such as Kilz Complete.
+After that you can proceed to paint, texture or re-wallpaper, taking care to spackle out any wall inconsistencies first, and re-priming over the spackled areas.

 Scenario #2 – the wallpaper comes off only in tiny pieces.